Decisions about hospice care can be difficult.

 They decided on the not-for-profit model and for a number of years the agency was operated entirely by volunteers.

-The Mohave and LaPaz county area continued to grow, and as the patient load increased, paid professional staff was put in place to provide even better service for patients and families.
+The Mohave ounty area continued to grow, and as the patient load increased, paid professional staff was put in place to provide even better service for patients and families.

 Hospice of Havasu is a not-for-profit agency, meaning our focus is on the patient and family, not the bottom line.
-We only serve patients and families in Mohave and LaPaz counties, areas we have become very familiar with over the decades.
+We only serve patients and families in northwest Mohave County, areas we have become very familiar with over the decades.

 We answer to the community we serve, not shareholders.